 CCFRP interns provide organizational, logistical and administrative assistance to the Fisheries & Conservation Biology Lab at Moss Landing Marine Laboratories.
 Within the CCFRP, our lab conducts background research for fisheries-related projects, coordinates a variety of events, collects and analyzes field data and disseminates information to the public.
 Program interns help facilitate any/all portions of these activities while additional duties are assigned, as needed.

 Qualifications / Additional Information

 Interns must be organized, self-motivated and reliable.
 High quality oral and written communication is essential.
 In addition, program participants must be willing and able to properly handle marine fishes and maintain sampling gear.
 Summer interns may be required to work long hours on boats and must be able to effectively work while experiencing sea sickness, if applicable.
 Friendly individuals who care about our local waters are desired and a background in marine science is preferred.
-The expected time commitment is a minimum of 10-20 hours per week, with a duration of 3-6 months.
+The expected time commitment is a minimum of 30-40 hours per week, with a duration of ~3 months (June-September/October 2017).
 This internship is unpaid and can be used for academic credit at another institution.
 Many academic internships require a significant amount of computer work, so there is an effort made to balance field-based work with that conducted in the lab, whenever possible.

 f: (831) 632-4403 (Attn: CA Sea Grant)

 Click here to view the CCFRP Photo Gallery.